infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

     * The developmental status of a child at the time of their placement in a family after institutional care might influence the recovery trajectory of that child.
     * Few studies have tried to quantify the extent to which individual variations in characteristics at the time of placement in a family determine medium­term to long­term outcomes.
     * A relationship has been found between physiological dysregulation linked to the effects of institutional care and functioning after removal from the institution.

+# Legal and Policy Frameworks on Restoration
+[^2]
+According to a document that outlines the guidelines for reintegration of children to families, these guidelines are based on
+* The UN Convention on the Rights of the Child (UNCRC) (UN 1989);
+*  The Guidelines for the Alternative Care of Children, welcomed by the UN in 2009 (UN GA 2010);
+* Inter-agency Guiding Principles on Unaccompanied and Separated Children (ICRC, IRC, Save the Children, UNICEF, UNHCR and World Vision 2004);
+* The UN Rules for the Protection of Juveniles Deprived of their Liberty (UN 1990);
+* The Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (UN 2000);
+*  Minimum Standards for Child Protection in Humanitarian Action (CPWG 2012).

+# Restoration
+* [^1] According to a care manual created by Prerna, **Definition: The process of reuniting a child with their family is known as restoration**
+* The right of children to not be separated from one’s family and, if separated from one’s family for whatever reasons, then their right to be restored to their family has been articulated explicitly in recent laws and instruments.
+	* Unfortunately, there may be situations where the natural or extended families, and more appropriately natural parents and close natural relatives get separated from their child, or become incompetent, disinclined to provide care and protection to their child or become a source of harm to the child.
+In such cases, the responsibility to provide care and protection may fall on the State.
+This corrective measure is also called deinstitutionalization but the term describes only a part of the larger process of restoration.
+* According to a document that outlines restoration guidelines, Family reintegration is what the majority of the separated children and their families want (BCN et al. 2013).
+	* These guidelines explores principles of good practice in children’s reintegration aimed primarily at child protection programme managers in low and lower-middleincome contexts.
+	* The guidelines cover reintegration back into families of origin and do not coverplacement into alternative care or new families through adoption or similar practices.
+	* **Definition of Reintegration**: “The process of a separated child making what is anticipated to be a permanent transition back to his or her family and community (usually of origin), in order to receive protection and care and to find a sense of belonging and purpose in all spheres of life.”

+## Why is reintegration/restoration so important?
+- According to a manual on the guidelines for institutional childcare in Ethiopia, reintegration is crucial in
+	* preventing the various psycho-social problems that arise among children due to deprivation of familial care
+	* facilitating conditions for the assimilation of children with their parents and/or members of extended family and promote their all rounded development
+	* creating opportunities for children in which they can learn familial and social values and norms living with their parents and/or members of the extended family; and
+	* supporting parents and/or members of extended families to re-assume their responsibility to cater for their children.